 If you’re taking a sleep aid, these steps can help prevent a medication poisoning:

-Call Carolinas Poison Center, your doctor, or your pharmacy if you have questions about your sleep aid and possible drug interactions with other medications.
-You don’t have to wait for a problem to arise before calling Carolinas Poison Center.
+Call NC Poison Control, your doctor, or your pharmacy if you have questions about your sleep aid and possible drug interactions with other medications.
+You don’t have to wait for a problem to arise before calling NC Poison Control.
 You can call with questions, too.

 What should you do if you or someone you know has taken a sleep aid incorrectly?

 If the person is not breathing or not responsive, call 911 immediately.
-Otherwise, you can call Carolinas Poison Center at 1-800-222-1222 for medication assistance from our specially trained nurses and pharmacists 24 hours a day.
+Otherwise, you can call NC Poison Control at 1-800-222-1222 or chat from this site for medication assistance from our specially trained nurses and pharmacists 24 hours a day.

 If you or someone you know is struggling with substance abuse, click here to find a treatment facility.